velenyx/portfolio/README.md

 # [🐻 Velenyx's Portfolio Website!](https://velenyx.tech/)

-Hey there! 🚀 I'm Dmitriy, a Frontend developer.
+Hey there! 🚀 I'm a Frontend developer.
 This repository is the home of my personal portfolio website, where I showcase my best work, skills, and all the cool projects I've been part of.
 Dive in and explore what I'm all about!

 [![Portfolio](./.github/assets/screenshot.png)](https://velenyx.tech/)